+Level 1

-- Level 1 Incident a small event which can be addressed by normal work crews with reference to standard operating procedures.
+Incident - a small event which can be addressed by normal work crews with reference to standard operating procedures.
 No material harm to the environment is caused or threatened.
+The incidence is easy to clean up without additional assistance.
+Note: If you can not decide what level the emergency is, check with engineer/management otherwise assume level 2.

+Level 2

-The incidence is easy to clean up without additional assistance. - Level 2 Emergency a serious event with impacts on e.g. water quality/Public health incident, assets or a large number of staff requiring coordination by a management team and possibly support from Emergency Services.
+Emergency - a serious event with impacts on e.g. water quality/Public health incident, assets or a large number of staff requiring coordination by a management team and possibly support from Emergency Services.
 Material harm to the environment is caused or threatened.
 That is, an incident which involves actual or potential harm to the health or safety of human beings or to ecosystems that is not trivial or results actual or potential loss or damage exceeding \$10,000.